 I had the privilege of working with 4 team members for one of my classes at CSUSM.
 Below are things that I’ve learned.
 The background story is that there is no leader, so you need to learn how to communicate and get along.
 It is quite challenging.
 Decisions don’t depend on one person.
 Making decisions are […]

 In October 2017 I ventured out for a place that will help me with my fitness goals.
-I was gaining weight due to medications and let me say that practicing Choy li Fut changed my life.
+I was gaining weight due to medications.
+Let me say that practicing Choy Li Fut changed my life.

 What is Choy Li Fut?

 As fas as I was taught in White Dragon, Choy Li Fut is a martial art that focuses on self-defense.
 It’s not as fancy as other martial arts like Taekwondo, but the skill that I’ve learned is what matters.
 Nothing against Taekwondo or the other martial arts out there.
-I think every single one of them is unique in their own way.
+I think every single one of them is equally important and unique.

 Choy Li Fut focuses on circular strikes and makes use of both the upper and lower body.
 Basically, the style is similar to a rock at the end of the rope.
 We use relaxed strikes to conserve energy.
 Your fist is the rock, and your arm is the rope.
 But where do we get the energy?
 Well, we get it from the ground.

 One of the main reasons why I like this martial art so much is because no matter how small you are, you can go against someone bigger than and still be able to defend yourself?
 How?
 It’s called redirection.
 Basically, you get close to your opponent and whatever energy they throw at you, you throw it back.
 Pretty cool, right?
 There’s a certain type of training in order to be proficient at this.
 It’s called pushing hands.